1757-05-06 - Battle of Prague

 The Austrians lost 412 officers and 12,912 men (including 40 officers and 4,235 men taken prisoners).
 Field Marshal Browne had been mortally wounded, FML Marquis Clerici severely wounded and Major-General Count Peroni killed.

 The Prussians captured 33 guns, a large number of colours, 11 standards and 40 pontoons.

-Even if the Prussians remained master of the battlefield, they had failed to annihilate the Austrian Army which had been allowed to take refuge into Prague.
+Even though the Prussians remained master of the battlefield, they had failed to annihilate the Austrian army which had been allowed to take refuge in Prague.
 Frederick had now no choice but to lay siege to Prague, hoping to capture it before the arrival of Daun with his relief army.